Only vote Green if they show more hard-mindedness and discipline.

 By Michael Smith.

-I did it because, more than any party, their agenda – – Green – matters.
+I did it because, more than for any other party, their agenda – Green – matters.
 Being well-disposed I wanted to assess their fitness to deliver it.

 The media were there in force and about a hundred fairly presentable Green activists were on hand.
 There would be internal training afterwards.